 Support groups offer adults, children, parents, friends, and family members an opportunity to share emotional support while gaining information and knowledge.
 Speakers on various topics are an important component to all of our support groups.

-Foundation Staff and trained HOPE Mentors are available to conduct educational seminars for your business, school community, social service agency, daycare & senior center, camps and others.
+Foundation Staff are available to conduct educational seminars for your business, school community, social service agency, daycare & senior center, camps and others.
 These general educational sessions will enhance the participants’ ability to understand epilepsy as a disorder, recognize potential seizure disorders and learn proper safety procedures.
 Specially-designed programs are available for law enforcement and emergency service personnel.
 We are available for Health Fairs and Health Expos.

 A week-long overnight camp for children and teens (ages 8-17) is hosted in August at a Camp Green Lane in Green Lane, PA.
 Activities include swimming, wall climbing, arts & crafts, sports, golf, tennis, canoeing and many more.
 Medical personnel and trained counselors are on-hand to ensure a safe and fun environment.
 Camp fosters education, peer exchange, camaraderie, and also helps build confidence and self-esteem.